apache/datasketches/README.md

-# NOTE: This library is being moved to ASF:
+# NOTE: The DataSketches library is being moved to ASF:

 |If you are looking for         | Find it here |
 |-------------------------------|--------------|